5 Hydration Tips for Seniors to “Drink Up” This Summer

 1. Fruits and Veggies

 Summer might bring the heat, but it also brings some of the most delicious in-season and water-packed foods of the year.

 Feel free to indulge in favorite summer-ripe cucumbers, oranges, plums and lettuces all summer long.
 The extra water content in these fruits and vegetables will help keep optimal hydration levels.

 Good hydration doesn’t have to rely on water alone.
 Iced tea, home-made lemonade or even simply adding fruit to a bottle of water can make it easier (or at least tastier) to get more fluids.

 Just be sure to avoid too many overly sweetened or caffeine-laden beverages, which could undo some hydration efforts.

 3. Keep it With You

 Sometimes the easiest way to get enough fluids is to make sure they are within easy reach.
-Keep a bottle of water next to the bed or a favorite chair, or carry one with you during the day to sip on between meals.
+Keep a water bottle next to the bed or a favorite chair or carry one with you during the day to sip on between meals.

 4. Summer Soups